lee-lindley/app_read_xlsx/README.md

 /
 ```

-Next we build an object type that can be piped from our table function:
+Next we build a container object type that can be piped from our table function:

 ```sql
 CREATE OR REPLACE TYPE app_read_xlsx_row_udt FORCE AS OBJECT (